 I am open to collaborations, conversations, prompts, workshops, and lectures.
-Topics of expertise include scientific language & rhetoric, houses & homes, urban agriculture & gardening, herbalism, divination, & witchcraft, etc.
+Topics of expertise include power of language & rhetoric, philosophy of science, climate crisis, urban agriculture & gardening, herbalism, divination, & witchcraft, etc.

 Work With Me

-Clare Follmann is an author, editor, artist, tea-leaf reader, and gardener located in Olympia, Washington.
-Her work engages with themes of landscape and sense of place and home, semiotics and language + rhetoric, history and philosophy of science, and story-telling.
-In her personal writing, Clare uses experimental non-fiction, memoir, poetry, fiction and critical interdisciplinary essay to explore material of interest.
+My work engages with themes of landscape and sense of home, semiotics and language, and magic and folklore.
+I use experimental non-fiction, memoir, poetry, fiction, and critical interdisciplinary essay to explore material of interest.

-She is currently working on two books.
+I am currently working on two books.
 How to be at Home is a series of prose vignettes comprised of memoir, history, literature, interview, and photograph encompassing the nature of home and being at home–in the body, in a dwelling, in a community.
-Spellbound: The Power of the Scientific Tongue is collection of essays detailing the tyrannical power of plastic words while seeking to decolonize scientific language.
+Spellbound: The Power of the Scientific Tongue is a collection of essays detailing the tyrannical power of plastic words while seeking to decolonize scientific language.

 b.
 1991 Alexandria, Virginia